 Back in my college days, I had a 45-minute (each way) commute to school.
 Being in my 20s, I spent my car-bound jaunts mostly listening to ’90s alternative radio and (shudder) cassette tapes from my favorite bands.
 How I wish iPhones and podcasts had been around back then.
-I would have tapped in to the best news podcasts and learned so much about art, news, history, politics, etc., instead of amassing a near-encyclopedic knowledge of bands like Pearl Jam, Stone Temple Pilots and the Counting Crows.
+I would have tapped into the best news podcasts and learned so much about art, news, history, politics, etc., instead of amassing a near-encyclopedic knowledge of bands like Pearl Jam, Stone Temple Pilots and the Counting Crows.

 Food, food, glorious food.
 Cynthia Graber and Nicola Twilley discuss everything from flexitarian diets to the growing problems facing cacao cultivation to how and when the first restaurant was invented.
-They even look into the recent popularity of seltzer.
+They even look into the popularity of seltzer.
 (Seriously – everyone is drinking it!
 Is there something I’m missing?)
 Episodes air every two weeks, and even if you’re not a gourmand you’ll find yourself fascinated with the topics.

 What do you think is the best news podcast?
 Let us know in the comments.